-Wrap your cast in plastic wrap or one or more plastic bags.
+Wrap your cast in one or more plastic bags.
 Use heavy tape to secure the plastic so water won’t leak in.

 Don’t soak your cast in water, even if it’s wrapped in plastic.

-Cover your cast with waterproof clothing or plastic if you must go out in rain or snow.
+Cover your cast with waterproof clothing or a plastic bag if you must go out in rain or snow.

 If your cast does get wet, try drying it as soon as possible.
 To do this, use a hair dryer set to cool.